Don’t Map Me In

 Our Ruts of Fear

 According to Merriam-Webster Dictionary, the definition of the word rut, as it relates to how I am applying it within this article, is as follows: “a track worn by a wheel or by habitual passage.”
-With regard to the human condition, persons often have certain ruts of fear that threaten, or outright deprive us of, our quality of life.
+With regard to the human condition, persons often have certain ruts of fear that threaten, or outright sabotage, our quality of life.
 For example, some individuals may be fearful of spiders, crowds, or dogs, which, thereby, limit their exploration of environments in which any of those three might be present.
 For other persons, the ruts of fear may be related to larger subjects, such as love, success, or fame.
 In any of these cases, either specific or general, our mental ruts are formed by repeatedly travelling the pathways of our fears.

 At subconscious levels of our Being, our personal ruts of fear–which pretend to keep us safe–apply their subtle and subversive techniques and manipulation.
-At the brink of escape, as we reach for that which we most yearn, so-called logic or common sense often claws us back or blocks our pathway to success.
+At the brink of escape, as we reach for that which we most yearn, so-called logic or common sense, often claws us back or blocks our pathway to success.
 It is then that the voice of the rut, most often disguised as a friend, whispers its haunting message: “Come back; come back to the safety of the known.”
 If given attention, our ruts of fear actually choke our lives of the very reason we breathe in the first place:

 If not for the more joyful expression of the gifts within us,